 This is one of my favorite mantras, honoring the Hindu Gods and teachers, Brahma who symbolizes the power of creation, Vishnu who symbolizes the power of conservation, and Shiva, who symbolizes destruction and rebirth.
-In yogic tradition, the teacher-guru relationship with the student is very important, and in this mantra the value of the guru’s teachings is recognized in order for the student to be able to create a relationship with the divine.
+In the yogic tradition, the teacher-guru relationship with the student is very important, and in this mantra, the value of the guru’s teachings is recognized in order for the student to be able to create a relationship with the divine.
 It is ultimately an expression of gratitude for all spiritual masters and the guidance they give to overcoming ignorance to find enlightenment and awakening.

-These three Gods, also referred to as the Sacred Trinity, also symbolize the three stages of life and the three elements of the self.
+These three Gods also referred to as the Sacred Trinity, also symbolize the three stages of life and the three elements of the self.
 So it also refers to the teacher that each of us hides within us, whatever and whoever comes to our lives is our teacher.
 We make with our decisions and our thoughts the person we have before us.
 We channel our energy and create our lives.
 The more connected we are with our inner guru, the closer to correct thoughts and decisions, ever closer to awakening and peace.
-This particular mantra therefore invokes the spiritual teachings that are embodied in oneself, contributing to the connection with the inner tutor of the individual and helping to empower him.
+This particular mantra, therefore, invokes the spiritual teachings that are embodied in oneself, contributing to the connection with the inner tutor of the individual and helping to empower him.